Protecting the Giant Pandas: Newspaper Censorship of Negative News

 58 Pages Posted: 13 Jan 2017 Last revised: 18 Apr 2018

 We investigate newspaper censorship of firm-level negative news using a rare setting in which many companies were involved in similar tunneling scandals.
-We find that the Chinese censorship authorities restrict the dissemination of tunneling news on state-owned enterprises, firms with greater numbers of employees, and large taxpayers are less likely to be covered by tunneling news.
-We further show a surprising magnitude of local protectionism and cross-provincial competition drive the behaviors of provincial-level censors - tunneling firms are two to five times less likely to be covered by in-province newspapers compared to out-of-province newspapers.
-Importantly, our results reveal that the tunneling news that is reported leads to negative market reactions, and the reactions are significantly greater for firms held primarily by retail investors.
-We also find that investors put more weight on tunneling news reported by out-of-province media than by in-province media.
+We find that state-owned enterprises, large employers, and large taxpayers are less likely to be covered by tunneling news.
+We further show a surprising magnitude of local protectionism by provincial-level censors - tunneling firms are 1.5 to 5.5 times less likely to be covered by in-province newspapers compared to out-of-province newspapers.
+Importantly, the tunneling news that is reported leads to negative market reactions, and the reactions are significantly greater for firms held primarily by retail investors.
+We also document that, under the local censorship policy, investors rely more on tunneling news reported by out-of-province media than by in-province media.

 Keywords: Censorship, Media, Newspapers, China, Social and Economic Incentives, Local Protection, Information Environment, Market Reactions